 A bare-metal server is a physical server dedicated to a single tenant.
-Despite seeing the rise (and rise) of bare metal servers in recent years, they are not new and have been commercially available for more than a decade.
+Each server offered for rental is a distinct physical piece of hardware that is a functional server on its own.
+Despite seeing the rise of bare metal servers in recent years, they are not new and have been commercially available for more than a decade.
 Many big players in cloud storage now have bare metal server offerings.

 Bare metal servers remove the overhead hypervisor that enables virtualization with cloud computing services, meaning that there is nothing preventing applications from performing at their fastest.
 However, some vendors' bare metal server offerings tote both the high-performance benefits of a physical server and the multi-tenancy benefits that come with virtualization.